Cost of Buying Property in Mexico: Fees and Taxes 2026

 | Exemptions | First-time Mexican resident exemptions rarely apply to foreigners |

-Notario fee anatomy: what you are paying for
+What should buyers verify on notario fee anatomy: what you are paying for?

 Notario fees are regulated within bands but are not trivial.
 Line items often bundled in the preliminary estimate: